 If you don’t follow these steps, your bankruptcy case may be dismissed.
 This means the IRS can begin the garnishment process again and you won’t be able to file bankruptcy again for a certain period of time.

 In the future, if you owe money after filing your taxes, you can work with the IRS to set up a payment plan.
-Depending upon the amount of money you owe, the IRS will set up a plan that allows you to pay your taxes over a period of 120 days or more.
+Depending upon the amount of money you owe, the IRS will set up a plan that allows you to pay your taxes over a period of 120 days or more (this may vary).
 Longer payment plans have setup fees, but if you can pay your debt in less than 120 days, it won’t cost you anything extra.

 Finally, it’s important that you never try to shelter your assets by transferring ownership to another person.
 For example, it’s illegal to transfer a large sum of money from your savings account to a family member to “hold” for you until you’ve dealt with the IRS.
 The same is true for cars or real property or any part of your estate that has value.